rtang03/mf-app-shell/README.md

 ### Dockerize

-You may test the deployment, after finishing development.
-Notice that when running `./build-app-shell.sh`, or `./build-mf-gateway.sh`, `./dn-run.2-db-red-auth-gw-ui.sh`, it will run `./cleanup.sh` at the beginning.
+After finishing development, you may test the deployment, after finishing development.
+Notice that when running `./build-app-shell.sh`, or
+`./build-mf-gateway.sh`, `./dn-run.2-db-red-auth-gw-ui.sh`, it will run `./cleanup.sh` at the beginning.
 Previously persistence information in the dev-net will be gone.